zenoss/QuickVis/README.md

 * Don't modify the model.
 If you need to generate something new from the model data (like taking the average of an array of numbers), do it inside the `_update()` method, and attach the newly generated info to the viewmodel (aka `this`).
 If the new data is purely for presentation (like converting a timestamp to date), then it belongs in a template helper, not on the viewmodel.

 [TODO - sample code]

+## Some Other Notes
+* QuickVis visualizations will try to fill the entire available space.
+It is up to the containing DOM element to control size
+* Visualizations should be attached to the DOM *before* `render()` is called.